jk0/pastee-client/README.md

 Pastee Client
 =============

-A client for Pastee, the secure pastbin.
+A client for Pastee, the secure pastebin.

 Install
 -------